 I have previously written about "Why are Muslim majority countries more corrupt?"

-The Istanbul Network for Liberty was founded in Istanbul in 2011, as a group of think tank leaders from Muslim majority countries who are dedicated to advance universal human values such as liberty, peace, tolerance, respect, integrity, and equality under the law among the world’s Muslim communities.
+The Istanbul Network for Liberty (now called the Islam & Liberty Network) was founded in Istanbul in 2011, as a group of think tank leaders from Muslim majority countries who are dedicated to advance universal human values such as liberty, peace, tolerance, respect, integrity, and equality under the law among the world’s Muslim communities.

 When I learned of its existence, I immediately became supportive.

 Many of its people were contributors to the Institute of Economic Affairs publication "Islamic Foundations of a Free Society" and I helped by reviewing an early draft of that book.
 On 15 May 2017 I spoke at a panel event about the book which can be listened to at the linked page.

 On 28 July 2017 the Istanbul Network's website published my first written contribution.
 I used that to make the overarching point that one cannot address the economic and political challenges of Muslim majority countries while ignoring the question of how their citizens think about Islam.